Guest viewpoint: Contractors need to adopt next-generation, requirements-management technology

 With advanced requirements change management, program managers can assess the ripple effect of changing requirements specifications and the impact of change on schedules and costs, development tasks, and testing efforts thanks to accurate metrics provided by platform.

-In addition, senior management gain a connected view into all phases of development projects via powerful querying, charting, reporting, and dash boarding capabilities.
+In addition, senior management gains a connected view into all phases of development projects via powerful querying, charting, reporting, and dash boarding capabilities.

 Customer relationships are enhanced this way because the technology fosters a seamless, real-time flow of requirements data between requirements producers and consumers, and allows traceability through every stage of the development process.